richmahn/en_tn/job/34/intro.md

 #### Special concepts in this chapter ####

 ##### Yahweh's justice #####
 Elihu defends the justice of Yahweh after Job claimed that Yahweh was being unjust.
-(See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/justice]])
+(See: [[rc://en/tw/dict/bible/kt/justice]])

 ## Links: ##